Located in southeastern Utah, visiting Canyonlands National Park is a must if you’re an outdoor enthusiast looking to escape the chaos of the city.

 Canyonlands National Park Fees

-There are a variety of passes available to visit Bryce Canyon.
+There are a variety of passes available to visit Canyonlands.
 Check the website for the most current fee prices and information.

 BUDGET TRAVEL TIP: If you’ll be visiting nearby Arches National Park, or other Utah parks, we recommend getting the US National Park pass.
 (Did you know when you buy the National Parks Pass from REI, they donate 10% to the National Park Foundation?)